What Is an Unstable Scar? A 2026 Guide for Veterans and VA Ratings

 Unstable scars are abnormal scars that do not heal properly and can cause ongoing physical and emotional issues, including pain, itching, restricted movement, and aesthetic concerns.
 These scars come in various forms—such as keloid, hypertrophic, and contracture scars—and may continue to change or worsen over time due to factors like wound depth, genetics, or poor healing environments.
 Treatment options range from non-surgical methods like silicone gels and compression therapy to surgical interventions and emerging treatments like cryotherapy and radiotherapy.
 Veterans with unstable scars may be eligible for VA disability compensation, and early intervention along with professional support can greatly improve outcomes and access to benefits.

-Types of Unstable Scars
+Types of Scars That May Become Unstable

 1. Keloid Scars